gatkin/declxml/docs/guide.rst

     xml.integer('id')

 Aggregate processors are created by specifying a list of child processors that compose the aggregate.
-The following creates a processor for dictionary values contained within a "user" element that itself contains a "user-name" and an "id" sub-element:
+The following creates a processor for a dictionary values contained within a "user" element that itself contains a "user-name" and an "id" sub-element:

 .. sourcecode:: py